wangc86/csc9006/lab3/lab3.md

 You may find the example script 'getUtilization.sh' in the repo.

-TODO: I will update the rest of this Section this week.
+**Now, create five sets of message publishers,  each producing ~20%, ~40%, ~60%, ~80%, and ~100% of CPU utilization on the message broker.
+Make sure that the message broker is running in a CPU core different from the cores running publishers/subscribers.
+Create these five sets according to the following steps:**

+1. Pick three topic-sending rates (for example: 10 ms, 30 ms, and 50 ms);
+2. For each sending rates, determine some appropriate number of topics, so that in total they will cause the message broker to have CPU%=~20%;
+3. Now, fixing the sending rates, we increase the workload by _only_ increasing the number of middle-rate topics (e.g., the 30-ms topics).
+Determine some appropriate numbers so that it will cause ~40%, ~60%, ~80%, and ~100% of CPU utilization in the message broker.
+4. **Document both your topic-sending rates and the number of topics for each rate, save them in files named config20.txt, config40.txt, config60.txt, and config80.txt.** You will use these configuration files to let the broker know which configuration it is running (as mentioned in Section 2.1).

+In order to create these five sets, you may need to repeatedly experiment on both the rate and the number of each topic.
+For this purpose, you may also leverage the `run.sh` script, which is mainly designed for the purpose described as follows.
-Often, for each test case we need to repeat it several times and obtain (1) the average value; (2) the 95% confidence interval of the value.
-We will use shell scripts to help us run the experiments automatically.
-For example, let's say for each workload we will repeat the experiments twenty times, and we have five different workload levels.
-In addition, we have three scheduling policies to compare.
-This adds up to 20x5x3=300 runs.
-If each run takes 2.5 minutes to complete, it would take 12.5 hours to complete the whole set of experiments.
-We may use some scripts to automatically run the whole set of experiments.

-The example script 'run.sh' in the repo does the job.
-I made up some fake data for illustration purpose.
+Often, for each test case we need to repeat it several times and obtain (1) the average value, (2) the distribution of the values.
+We will use bash scripts to help us run the experiments automatically.
+The example script `run.sh` in the repo does the job.
+I made up some fake data in the repo to illustrate its usage.

+**Now, for each of the EDF, RM, and FIFO scheduling strategies, run the above five sets of workloads, and for each set of workload run each strategy ten times; in each run, allow 30 seconds for the system to warm up, and then measure the CPU% and the latency for two minutes.** Note this means it will take at least 3x5x10x2.5=375 minutes, or around 6 hours, to complete the experiment.

 Before we can plot the result, we will also need a pre-processing script to extract the data we need.
-An example is 'parse_util.sh' in the repo.

-Finally, we may plot the result using Matplotlib (we used it once in Lab 1).
-An example script is also given in the repo.
+An example is script `parse_util.sh` in the repo.
+Finally, we may plot the result using Matplotlib (we have used it in Lab 1). **Plot the following three figures:**

-cpu0_utilization.pdf is an example output.
+1. The _CPU utilization_ for each of the five sets of message publishers.
+One for each of the EDF, RM, and FIFO scheduling strategies;
+2. The _average end-to-end latency_ for each of the five sets of message publishers.
+One for each of the EDF, RM, and FIFO scheduling strategies;
+3. The _99-th percentile of the end-to-end latency_ for each of the five sets of message publishers.
+Again, one for each of the EDF, RM, and FIFO scheduling strategies.

+**And finally, give an analysis of these empirical results.
+Describe your setup, and compare the performance of EDF, RM, and FIFO, in a way like those research papers you have read did.
+Name the file "analysis5.txt"**

 ## 4. Summary

 It is nontrivial to do experimental computer science study.
-I hope this Lab may offer you some glimpse of this art.
+I hope this Lab may offer you some concrete experiences of this art.
 In summary, a serious experimental study requires
 - Careful planning of the experiments:
 - Familiarity of both scripting and the usage of related tools:
 - Patience: experiments often take nontrivial amount of time to complete.
 A good planning and some handy scripts can save you a lot of time.